 This is a competitive admissions summer research program designed for teens.

 “The neuroscience program covered the basics of brain anatomy, as well as the somatosensory system and neurological disorders.
-Mr. Hoe was engaging and open to answering our questions.
+[Our teacher] was engaging and open to answering our questions.
 I enjoyed our field trips to the Boston Children’s Hospital and the VA Hospital because they gave insight into different neuroscience fields.”

 “I enjoyed the field trips and dissections.
 The teacher was extremely knowledgeable about the field and made an effort to provide students with exposure to real world development in neuroscience.”